 I welcome an opportunity to discuss any questions you may have.

-I can be reached by using the contact form, telephone at 647-931-5520 and by email at mio[at]mioyokoi.com.
+I can be reached by using the contact form, telephone at 647-931-5520 and by email Mio Yokoi, RP.
 Email is the fastest way to reach me, but whether by phone or by email, I will endeavour to get back to you as soon as possible.

-My office is located in the Entertainment District of downtown Toronto, easily accessible by public transit with street and public parking options, as well.
+My office is located in the Bay and Dundas area of downtown Toronto, easily accessible by public transit with street and public parking options, as well.